5 Snowiest Places in the US 2026: Ranked by Annual Snowfall

 3. Alta, Utah

-Even though this village has a population of fewer than 400 people, it manages to set quite a few records.
-At an altitude of 8,950 feet, Alta is not only the snowiest town in the United States but also one of the highest.
-This village — and the nearby Alta Ski Area — receives 583 inches of snow per year.
+Alta is a small village, fewer than 400 residents, but the records it holds are not small.
+At an altitude of 8,950 feet, Alta is both the snowiest town in the United States and one of the highest.
+The village and the nearby Alta Ski Area average 583 inches of snow per year.
 That snow sticks around, too.
-Over the winter, the snow accumulation can reach nearly eight feet, and by May, even though things are starting to warm up, there is almost always at least five feet of snow still on the ground.
+Over the winter, accumulation can reach nearly eight feet, and by May there is almost always at least five feet still on the ground.
 The last of Alta’s snow usually melts by the Fourth of July.

 2. Mount Baker, Washington

-The Cascades in Washington are notorious for the amount of snow that they receive each year, and Mount Baker is no exception.
-This mountain receives 641 inches of snow per year, which is one of the highest average annual snowfalls recorded anywhere in the world.
-This mountain also holds the United States record for the most snowfall measured in one winter.
-During the winter of 1998 to 1999, Mount Baker received an incredible 1,140 inches (95 feet) of snow.
+The Cascades in Washington are notorious for seasonal snowfall, and Mount Baker is the extreme case.
+The mountain averages 641 inches of snow per year, one of the highest recorded averages anywhere in the world.
+Mount Baker also holds the US record for the most snowfall measured in a single winter.
+During the winter of 1998 to 1999, the mountain received 1,140 inches of snow, which is 95 feet.

 1. Paradise Ranger Station, Mount Rainier, Washington